Code-Institute-Submissions/Walkee/README.md

 As an extra detail to increase Walkee's brand awareness the palette has been picked so that Walkee's neon green the only 'unnatural' color.
 Every other color has been sampled from nature photography.
 ## Deployment
-The Walkee site was created using GitPod with the git stored locally before being pushed to a remote repository on GitHub
+The Walkee site was created using GitPod with the git stored locally before being pushed to a remote repository on GitHub To move my code to the remote repository I:
+1. Saved any last changes I made to my code (ctrl s)
+2. Add these changes to the staging area using ```git add .``` from the root file
+3. Used the command ```git commit -m "last commit before deploy``` and hit enter.
+4. Then ```git push``` to send it over to the remote repository on Github

 Here are the steps I used to publish a live version of the site:
 1. Go to the remote repository at [https://github.com/SDGreen/Walkee](https://github.com/SDGreen/Walkee) hosted by GitHub